ex0Rift/freeRun/README.md

+# THIS IS THE WEB BRANCH

+bare in mind this is the code base changed to work and compile on web including sorce files and it's edited code of the main file to work in it's enviroment

 # FreeRun

 FreeRun is a personal project of mine where eventually the end product will be a polished 2D ininite platformer.